jkahne/dotfilesMk24/README.md

      => next time you push, you will need to auth with the forever token

 Font
- - Install JetBrains font from TODO
+ - Install JetBrains font from TODO -- NO, install HACK font

 Cleanshot
  - keyboard shortcuts: